Nursing

 NURS 318 : Child Health Nursing

-This course applies the nursing process to the nursing of children and their families with continued emphasis on growth and development, prevention, and treatment of illness in the hospital and community.
-Complex health problems of children are examined including congenital and acquired conditions.
+Applies the nursing process to the care of children and their families, focusing on growth and development, disease prevention, and illness management in hospital and community settings.
+Covers complex pediatric health conditions, including congenital and acquired disorders, to enhance clinical reasoning and evidence-based practice.
+Clinical experiences promote application of theoretical knowledge while developing essential nursing skills.
 3 Theory, 1 Clinical/Lab

 credits